-The Inner Work of Racial Healing Is Messy
+The Inner Work of Racial Healing - Messy At Best!

-It’s messy because too many of us pay attention to racial suffering only when we are uncomfortable, and we stop paying attention when we are comfortable again.
+Our work is messy because too many of us pay attention to racial suffering only when we are uncomfortable, and we stop paying attention when we are comfortable again.
 A growing awareness of our racial conditioning does not guarantee comfort.
-It just sheds a light on what’s here, pausing us long enough to consider how we might align and inhabit our deepest intentions.
+It just sheds a light on what’s there, pausing us long enough to consider how we might align and inhabit our deepest intentions.
 And this pause may initially increase our discomfort.

 Discovery through Mindfulness

 It’s messy because there are no clear answers that are lasting or satisfying.
 We discover through mindfulness practice that some questions are not meant to be answered but rather to apprentice us — they teach us to know the question more intimately, instead of driving us toward resolution.
-As we steadily practice mindfulness throughout this program, we ripen our capacity to experience the nature of racial complexity, chaos, and uncertainty, and we discover that nothing in life is personal, permanent, or perfect.
-With awareness, we discover that happiness and suffering are two sides of the same feather, blown by the winds of change.
-Neither is our enemy or our savior.
-Each helps us know the depth of the other.
+As we steadily practice being mindful of our thoughts, sensations, and relationship to each other throughout this program, we ripen our capacity to experience the nature of racial complexity, chaos, and uncertainty with greater ease and inner stability.

 Moving Through Three Stages of Group Development

 When sharing racial experiences, we may feel exposed and unskilled as we reveal the fear, anger, shame, and uncertainty that accompany being open.
-These feelings can trigger exit impulses in your monthly meetings: to drop out, strike out, shut down, or remain superficial or guarded in group interactions.
-Because of this predictable vulnerability, in the RA-GDP, we attend to what is needed to feel membered, and to know our impact on group growth and wellbeing.
+These feelings may trigger exit impulses in your monthly meetings: to drop out, strike out, shut down, or remain superficial or guarded in group interactions.
+Because of this predictable vulnerability, in Brave Space we attend to what is needed to feel membered, and to know our impact on group growth and wellbeing.
 In this program, we progress through three stages of group development: Inclusion, Control, and Belonging.
-When each stage is embraced thoughtfully, group members feel more committed and take more risks, and learning and connection is enhances.
+When each stage is embraced thoughtfully, group members will feel more committed, take more risks, and our learning and connection will be enhanced.